 Additionally, because group members are your peers and not employees, they can be more honest with you about what’s causing your problems.
 For example, maybe there’s a limiting belief or mindset block that’s preventing you from taking the company to the next level.
-By identifying and working through these issues, entrepreneurs create the space for massive breakthroughs that lead to more personal and professional success.
+By identifying and working through these issues, mastermind groups for entrepreneurs create the space for massive breakthroughs that lead to more personal and professional success.

 Increases Goal Achievement

 A study conducted by the American Society of Training and Development found people have a 65 percent chance of achieving their goals when they commit to another person.
 This number increases to 95 percent when there’s regular communication with an accountability partner to discuss progress being made.
 For this reason, mastermind groups are a great way of ensuring you reach the goals you set.

 More importantly, when you’re a high achiever, the goals you set are likely not easy ones.
 As you work toward the things you want most in life, you have a group of people cheering you on and providing help along the way.
 This type of support system makes you stronger, more dedicated, and resilient.

 There’s some truth to the old adage, “You are the company you keep.”
 In The Compound Effect, Darren Hardy says that research from Harvard social psychologist Dr. David McClelland shows, “[the people you habitually associate with] determine as much as 95 percent of your success or failure in life.”